WWE News: Company To Fine Superstars For Not Wearing Masks In Performance Center

 Last week, there were reports of three positive tests out of the WWE Performance Center.
 In addition to those, producers Jamie Noble and Adam Pearce both tweeted that they had contracted the coronavirus.

-On-air announcer Kayla Braxton also received a positive test last week, but it was her second time.
-Her first positive test came about around the end of March after spending time with friends.
+Backstage interviewer and ring announcer Kayla Braxton also received a positive test last week, but it was her second time.
+She first tested positive around the end of March after spending time with friends.

 Since the recent outbreak among its superstars and employees, WWE has been performing additional testing at all TV tapings.
 The new mask policy is much stricter than it had been, and it is in place for every person who enters the facility.